 Keep cooking simple and tidy, advises Tucholke.
 Food can be a group or an individual endeavor, depending on your group dynamics.
 In order to avoid spoiled food, plan your hut meals as you would for a backpacking trip, by packing lightweight, nonperishable items that are high in carbs and fat.
 Heavy foods are a burden to carry and perishable items can quickly spoil, even in winter.

 Animals present a nuisance even in winter, so follow the backcountry hut’s policy on food storage and waste disposal.
 When cooking, be sure there is plenty of ventilation.
-It can help to crack a window when you’re using a gas stove in order to avoid dangerous carbon dioxide buildup in the hut.
+It can help to crack a window when you’re using a gas stove in order to avoid dangerous carbon monoxide buildup in the hut.

 In winter, lakes and streams are often frozen over, making melted snow your best choice for a water source.
 You’ll use melted snow for drinking water, cooking and cleaning.
 Most huts have a communal pot and ladle for melting snow.
 However, keep in mind that snowmelt is untreated, and it’s unrealistic to boil a pot of water that big.
 Tucholke recommends these techniques to keep your snowmelt supply as clean as possible: